One Direction Fanfic After Movie Trailer Released

 Harry Styles in public , after watching After's trailor:#AfterMovie pic.twitter.com/1OIzO5VoCN— Sahel (@SimplySahel) November 22, 2018

-Love it or hate it, though – much like Fifty Shades – After is coming our way in 2019.
+Love it or hate it, though – much like Fifty Shades – After is coming to theaters in April 2019.

 Advertisement